Get Started Now

 What is a prepayment penalty?

-A prepayment penalty is a fee charged by some lenders if you pay off your loan early.
+A prepayment penalty is a fee some lenders charge if you pay off your loan early.
 This fee is typically a percentage of the loan amount and is designed to discourage borrowers from paying off their loans early.

 Jason writes about all financial topics such as loans, debt solutions, and bankruptcy.
 He is an expert when it comes to subjects like APR, loan fine print, debt collection laws within the United States.
 With his in-depth knowledge of all things financial, he is a great asset to Greendayonline.